aw-3/aw-3.github.io/_posts/2014-3-3-Hello-World.md

 title: Hello World - Tools & Environment Setup
 ---

 So you're interested in reversing video games, eh?
-It's a long process with a steep learning curve, yet very fun and rewarding.
-In this first post I will list all the tools, software and base knowledge you'll need to start your journey.
+It's a long process with a steep learning curve, yet challenging, fun, and rewarding.
+In this first post I will list all the tools and base knowledge you'll need to start your journey into the RE world.

 Disclosure: I am not a professional reverse engineer.